brisdalen/Java-Game-Engine-v2/README.md

-#Java-game-engine-v2
+# Java-game-engine-v2

-Attempt 2 at a java game-engine, now with more focus on creating an engine, not a game.
+Attempt 2 at a java game-engine, now with more focus on creating an *engine*, not a game.